Higgs bundles for the non-compact dual of the special orthogonal group: -Higgs bundles

 \subsection{The moduli spaces}

-The topological invariant attached to an $\SO^*(2n,\RR)$-Higgs bundle $(V,\beta,\gamma)$ is an element in the fundamental group of $\U(n)$ (see Section \ref{moduli-ghiggs}).
+The topological invariant attached to a $\SO^*(2n,\RR)$-Higgs bundle $(V,\beta,\gamma)$ is an element in the fundamental group of $\U(n)$ (see Section \ref{moduli-ghiggs}).
 Since $\pi_1(U(n))\simeq \ZZ$, this is an integer.
 This integer coincides with the degree of $V$.
-Under the correspondence between Higgs bundles and surface group representations (see Section \ref{sect: surfacegroups}), this integer corresponds to the Toledo invariant of a representation.
-Following Definition \ref{Defn: M_d} we let $\cM_d(\SO^*(2n))$ denote the {\bf moduli space of polystable $\SO^*(2n)$-Higgs bundles $(V,\beta,\gamma)$ with $\deg(V) = d$}.
+Under the correspondence between Higgs bundles and surface group representations (see Section \ref{sect: surfacegroups}), this integer corresponds to the Toledo invariant of a representation.\footnotemark Following Definition \ref{Defn: M_d} we let $\cM_d(\SO^*(2n))$ denote the {\bf moduli space of polystable $\SO^*(2n)$-Higgs bundles $(V,\beta,\gamma)$ with $\deg(V) = d$}.
 For brevity we shall sometimes write simply $\cM_d$ for this moduli space.
+We have the following result (cf.\ \cite[Theorem~3.4 and Proposition~3.19]{garcia-prada-gothen-mundet:2009a}).